 The church of the Holy Sepulchre (San Sepolcro in Italian) dates from 1138, attributed to the architect Diotisalvi, the creator of the baptistery on the Square of Miracles.
 It has an octagonal plan in reference to the temples of Jerusalem.
 The interior reproduces the Holy Sepulchre of Jerusalem, with eight equidistant pillars supporting the arches, with a pyramidal dome.
 It preserves a 15th-century Virgin and Child.

-San Nicola Church
+San Nicola church

 Dating at least from the late 11th century, the church of San Nicola was a dependency of the monastery of San Michele della Verruca.